Mistaken Identity

 Bob

+(Sits up, alert.)
 I didn't sit by the window.
+(Motions to where he imagines the door to be in the band room.)
 I was always by the door.

 Alice